cheezburger/cheezcap/README.txt

    OptionsArray = an array containing the values for the dropdown menu DefaultIndex = an integer identifying the item in the array that is the default value; if not specified,
                   the default is 0.

+## 2. Media Option
+Allows you to open a media library modal and get the URL for an item.
+If it's an image, a preview will display

+   new MediaOption(Name, Description, OptionID, Default )

+   Name = a human readable name for the option.
+   Description = a human readable description for the option.
+   OptionID = a machine readable option identifier, cannot have spaces and must be unique Default = a string as the default value for the option; if not specified, the default is ""

 ##
 ## Usage